dvrpc/crash-data-tool/data/README.md

 If you are just updating data, start from step 5.
 However, note that as currently written, the data import first erases any existing data from the database.

+Note that this requires Postgres with the [PostGIS](https://postgis.net/) extension installed.
+See Postgres/PostGIS docs on installation.
+For Debian, install PostGIS on an already-installed Postgres 12 cluster with `sudo apt install postgres-12-postgis-3`.

 1. Create the database in postgres:
     1. switch to the postgres user: `su postgres`
     2. create the database: `createdb crash_data`